CompuTec/computec-docs/docs/webup/system-requirements.md

 # System Requirements

 **CompuTec WebUp** is a certified extension built on the **CompuTec AppEngine framework**.
-It follows the same rules and configuration standards as all ComopuTec AppEngine plugins.
+It follows the same rules and configuration standards as all CompuTec AppEngine plugins.

 This section describes the minimum system requirements needed for CompuTec WebUp to run correctly.